chilikasha/tinytools/README.md

 ## Apps management

-- [AltTab](https://alt-tab-macos.netlify.app/) brings the power of Windows’s `alt-tab` window switcher to macOS.
+- [AltTab](https://alt-tab-macos.netlify.app/) - brings the power of Windows’s `alt-tab` window switcher to macOS.
 It represents a big mosaic of all the minimized, hidden, fullscreen windows of all apps so you can instantly identify and focus on the window you need.
-  > Alternatives and similar apps:
+  > Alternatives and similar apps:\
-  >  [Contexts](https://contexts.co/) - a paid window switcher.
+  >  [Contexts](https://contexts.co/) - a paid window switcher.\
-  >  [rcmd](https://lowtechguys.com/rcmd/) - assign custom keys for your favorite apps.
+  >  [rcmd](https://lowtechguys.com/rcmd/) - assign custom keys for your favorite apps.\
   >  [Witch](https://manytricks.com/witch/) - switch apps, windows and tabs.

 - [AppCleaner](https://freemacsoft.net/appcleaner/) - a small tool which allows you to thoroughly uninstall unwanted apps.